Working moms are more productive than ever, but you don't have to do it all. That's exactly why you need to prioritize self-care.

 This is one of my favorite quotes.
 And it most certainly rings true for me as a working mom.

-As I write this, it is the ninth month of the COVID-19 pandemic.
-I realize that there are many moms who are pregnant or who gave birth for the first time during these last 9 months.
+As I write this, it's the ninth month of the COVID-19 pandemic.
+I realize that there are many moms who are pregnant or who gave birth for the first time during these last nine months.
 There are also many moms who are working at home, overseeing remote learning schedules and in the thick of managing many of the other daily details of life.
+I am one of them.

-Today’s moms are being asked to do more than ever.
+Today’s moms are being asked to be more productive than ever.
 The growing mountain of to-dos we have collected is exhausting.
 Checked one thing off?
 Here are three more.

 What can help disrupt this overwhelming cycle of too much to do, especially when so many people depend on us?